All emergencies

 More information:

-Codes of dress and behaviour are strict in India.
+Codes of dress and behaviour are strict.
 These are particularly important at religious sites.

 Physical contact between men and women in public might be considered inappropriate.
 Take care not to offend.